foodlytech/FSelect/README.md

 }
 ```

-### What does CF stand for?
+### What does F stand for?

-CF stands for CodeFusion.
-We create premium web and mobile ordering solutions for restaurants.
+F stands for Foodly.
+We create online ordering platform for restaurants.
-Please visit https://codefusion.tech for more information.
+Please visit https://foodly.tech for more information.

 ## Takeaways

 1. Import dispatch from the store
 2. Use getState from the store for state dependent event, or use actions with getState built in.
-3. Use CFSelect for UI that depends on the redux state.
+3. Use FSelect for UI that depends on the redux state.
-4. Conditional Element Render using CFSelect
+4. Conditional Element Render using FSelect

 ## Future Roadmap